Pros and Cons of Living in Libya

 What do expats in Libya appreciate most about the local culture?

 "Expats in Libya appreciate the hospitality of the local people, who are known for their generosity and friendliness.
 They also enjoy the country's rich cultural heritage, which includes a variety of traditional music, art, and cuisine.
 Additionally, expats appreciate the country's diverse landscape, which ranges from the Mediterranean coast to the Sahara Desert.
-Finally, expats enjoy the country's vibrant nightlife, which includes a variety of bars, clubs, and restaurants," replied an expat in Libya.
+Finally, expats enjoy the country's vibrant nightlife, which includes a variety of bars, clubs, and restaurants," said a person living in Libya.

 What do expats find most challenging?